-The table below charts actual performance over the last 4 years demonstrating our commitment to retaining surpluses within the 25% Financial Rule framework whilst still delivering our strategic priorities.
+The table below charts actual performance over the last 4 years demonstrating our commitment to retaining surpluses within our Financial Rule framework whilst still delivering our strategic priorities.

-The sector median has decreased by 2.4% over this period to 2021/22.
-Curo's operating margin at 25.3% to 2022/23 is almost unchanged from 2019/20.
+The sector median has decreased by 6.5% over the 2 year period to 2022/23.
+Curo's operating margin decreased by 2.3% over the same period.